U.S. banking group says unaware of any 'significant' cyber attack

 The bank provided little information about the suspected attack, declining to say whether it believed hackers had stolen any data or who might be responsible.

 "Companies of our size unfortunately experience cyber attacks nearly every day.
-We have multiple layers of defense to counteract any threats and constantly monitor fraud levels," it said in a statement.
+We have multiple layers of defence to counteract any threats and constantly monitor fraud levels," it said in a statement.

 The FBI had said late on Wednesday that it was looking into media reports on a spate of attacks on U.S. banks, raising concerns that the sector was under siege by sophisticated hackers.